AbhijeetAnand45/JAVA-CODES/README.md

 10. Program to check pelidrome Number.
 11. Printing patterns : One can esily gets the codes of various types of pattern from here.
 12. Armstrong Number in Java: A positive number is called armstrong number if it is equal to the sum of cubes of its digits. for example 0, 1, 153, 370, 371, 407 etc.
+13. prints the ASCII value (0 to 255) of all the characters.

+14. Write a program that creates a user interface to perform integer addition.The user enters two numbers in the text fields, Num1 and Num2.
+The addition of Num1 and Num2 is displayed in the Result field when the ADD button is clicked.
+   */ Use jdk 1.8 version and give command javac integeraddition.java to compile the program
+    and give command appletviewer integeraddition.java to view the result in the applet viewer */
+15. Write a program that creates a user interface to perform integer divisions.
+The userenters two numbers in the text fields, Num1 and Num2.
+The division of Num1 and Num2 is displayed in the Result field when the Divide button is clicked.
+If Num1 or Num2 were not an integer, the program would throw Number Format Exception.
+If Num2 were Zero, the program would throwan Arithmetic Exception Display the exception in a message dialog box.
+ */ Use jdk 1.8 version and give command "javac integeraddition.java" to compile the program
+    and give command "appletviewer integeraddition.java" to view the result in the applet viewer */